webpro-nl/knip/README.md

 }
 ```

 Then use `npm run knip` to analyze the project and output unused files, dependencies and exports.

-Knip works just fine
-with `yarn` or `pnpm` as well.
+Knip works just fine with `yarn` or `pnpm` or `bun`.

 See [Command Line Options][34] for an overview of available CLI options.